QWERTY0624/Scroll-Art/README.md

 This is a program containing multiple people's scroll art.
+Much of the code, such as AsciiArt.java was originally made by Ms. Feng

 Here is the Sword(Citation points 1):
 ```